rkt/rkt/Documentation/app-environment.md

 ## App Environment

-Apps launched by rkt have access to some basic devices and file systems as defined by the App Container spec in the [OS-SPEC](https://github.com/appc/spec/blob/master/spec/OS-SPEC.md) section.
+Apps launched by rkt have access to some basic devices and file systems as defined by the App Container spec in the [OS-SPEC][os-spec] section.

 In addition to the basic devices and file systems mandated by the App Container spec, rkt gives access to the following files.